Steven Zuber: Zürich

 On 11 December 2024, Swiss Super League club Zürich announced the signing of Zuber on a contract until 2026, confirming his return to Switzerland after more than 11 years abroad.
+After just half a year in Zürich, his contract was extended by a further year on 4 May 2025.
+At this point, he had scored seven goals and supplied one assist in just 16 games.
+Despite spending only half the season with the club, the fans voted him their best player of the 2024–25 season.

+On 1 January 2026, Zürich announced that his contract was dissolved as of the end of 2025.

 International career

 A member of the 2007–08 Switzerland U-17 squad, he was named as a reserve for the UEFA U-17 Championship held in May 2008.
 Zuber was a member of the Switzerland national team that participated in the 2012 Summer Olympics in London.
 On 17 March 2017, he was called into camp for the Switzerland team.
 He was included in the national team's 23-man squad for the 2018 FIFA World Cup in Russia.
 He started the first 2 group games against Brazil and Serbia, scoring the tying goal in a 1–1 draw with Brazil in their first group match.
 He started their round of 16 match against Sweden as they lost 1-0 and fell out of the tournament.
 In May 2019, he played in 2019 UEFA Nations League Finals, where his team finished 4th.

 Zuber was included in Switzerland's UEFA Euro 2020 squad.
 He played an important role in Switzerland's victory over France in the round of 16, providing an assist and winning a penalty.
 He also finished the tournament as the assist leader with 4.
 He missed the 2022 FIFA World Cup due to injury.
 Despite returning to full fitness, he played just one international game throughout 2023, coming on in the final 30 minutes against Andorra on 16 June 2023.
 He was selected for Switzerland's 38-man preliminary squad for the UEFA Euro 2024.
 During the preparation for the main tournament, he scored the opening goal from long distance in a friendly win against Estonia.